Free school meals for infants: your questions answered

 Free school meals coronavirus update

-We will update this page with further information as it becomes available.
+We will update this page if this information changes.

 What are free school meals?